SegFault2017/Tweetsis/README.md

 ## Tweetsis

 A SPA(single page application) where users could input a tweet link and ouput a sentiment analysis of the Tweet's content.
-The analysis is decomposed into 2 parts
+The analysis is decomposed into 2 parts:

 1. The overall document and
 2. each individual sentence